 Actions: This is the task the rule actually does, like assigning the ticket to someone, pinging a Slack channel, or updating a field.

 With these three pieces, you can cook up rules for all kinds of common situations.
 Teams often use it to automatically assign new tasks to the right person, move a parent ticket to "Done" once all its sub-tasks are finished, or send an alert to a Slack channel when a critical bug pops up.
-It’s a handy way to keep workflows moving and make sure nothing slips through the cracks.
+It's a reliable way to keep workflows moving and make sure nothing slips through the cracks.

-The truth about Jira’s free automation
+The options for Jira's free automation

-The Free plan: What you get (and what you don’t)
+The Free plan: What you get

 On the Jira Free plan, your monthly allowance is 100 automation rule runs.
 A "run" gets counted every time a rule is triggered and does its job.
 If you have a rule that transitions an issue and adds a comment, that’s one run.
-If ten new bugs trigger that same rule, you’ve just used up ten of your runs.
+If ten new bugs trigger that same rule, you’ve used ten of your runs.

 Scaling up with Jira's paid plans

-Plan | Rule Runs per Month | Key Features |
+| Plan | Rule Runs per Month | Key Features |

-Free | 100 | Single-project rules only. |
+| Free | 100 | Single-project rules only. |

-Standard | 1,700 | Adds global and multi-project rules. |
+| Standard | 1,700 | Adds global and multi-project rules. |

-Premium | 1,000 per user (pooled) | Higher limits, advanced features. |
+| Premium | 1,000 per user (pooled) | Higher limits, advanced features. |

-Enterprise | Unlimited | For large-scale organizational needs. |
+| Enterprise | Unlimited | For large-scale organizational needs. |

-Source: Jira Software Pricing |
+| Source: Jira Software Pricing |

 Marketplace apps and plugins

-Building custom scripts with the Jira API
+Building custom solutions with the Jira API

 A smarter approach: Integrating AI with Jira

-Unifying knowledge beyond just Jira
+Unifying knowledge within the Jira ecosystem

 Testing and deploying with confidence